'Enough is enough': China attacks US at Security Council - France 24

 China on Thursday lashed out at the United States at a high-level UN meeting over its criticism on the coronavirus, with its envoy declaring, "Enough is enough!"

-Two days after President Donald Trump used his annual address to the General Assembly to attack China, its ambassador to the United Nations, Zhang Jun, strongly criticized the US global role.
+Two days after President Donald Trump used his annual address to the General Assembly to attack China's record, its ambassador to the United Nations, Zhang Jun, strongly criticized the US role in global affairs.

 "I must say, enough is enough!
 You have created enough troubles for the world already," he told a Security Council meeting on global governance attended through videoconference by several heads of state.

 "The US has nearly seven million confirmed cases and over 200,000 deaths by now.
-With the most advanced medical technologies and system in the world, why has the US turned out to have the most confirmed cases and fatalities?" he asked.
+With the most advanced medical technologies and system in the world, why has the US turned out to have the most confirmed cases and fatalities?" he asked in English.

 "If someone should be held accountable, it should be a few US politicians themselves."